Terms and conditions

 11.1 When you return a Product to us:

 (a) because you have cancelled the Contract between us within the 14 day cooling-off period (see clause 5.1 above), we will process the refund due to you as soon as possible and, in any case, within 14 days of the day on which we receive the Product back or the date on which you provide evidence of having sent the Product to us.
-In this case, we will refund the price of the Product in full provided that there is no evidence of use.
-If we or our nominated partner delivered the Product which is a large item (eg a bed or sofa) to you directly (and you are resident in the UK mainland), we will also refund the delivery charge for delivering the Product to you (if any) and we will collect the unwanted Product for free.
-Please note that the free collection of unwanted Products does not apply to smaller and medium sized items on their own (ie if you're returning sheets or a bedside table but not a bed or mattress) and any unwanted Accessories will be returned to us at your own cost and it is your responsibility to ensure that these arrive with us as we do not accept liability for goods lost in transit.
+For Large and Biggish items, we will refund the price of the Product minus a collection fee (£49 for large items, £29 for biggish items), provided that there is no evidence of use.
+The original delivery charge will not be refunded.
+Please note that it is your responsibility to ensure that these arrive with us as we do not accept liability for goods lost in transit.
 We will refund the delivery charge for returned small and medium sized items only if the entire order is returned.
-If we did not deliver the Product to you (i.e. if you are resident outside the UK mainland or in another non-UK European Union member state), you will be responsible for returning the Product safely to the depot from which it was collected and you will be solely responsible for any costs associated with returning the Product to the depot.
-We will be responsible for any cost incurred in collecting the unwanted Product from the depot.
+If we did not deliver the Product to you (i.e. if you are resident outside the UK mainland or in another non-UK European Union member state), our separate terms when using international shipping companies apply. (see 48.
+Terms and conditions : Orders delivered to an international shipping company)

 (b) for any other reason (for instance, because you have notified us in accordance with clause 21 that you do not agree to any change in these terms and conditions or in any of our policies, or because you claim that the Product is defective), we will examine the returned Product and will notify you of your refund via telephone or e-mail within a reasonable period of time.
 We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via e-mail that you were entitled to a refund for the defective Product.
 Products delivered by us to you in mainland UK and returned by you because of a defect will be refunded in full, including a refund of the delivery charges for sending the item to you and the cost incurred by you in returning the item to us (if any).
 These charges and costs are to be agreed with us in writing in advance of you incurring them.
 We will only refund delivery charges where an entire order has been returned.
 Products not delivered by us (i.e. if you are resident outside the UK mainland or in another non-UK European member state) and returned by you because of a defect will be refunded in full, although you shall be responsible for the costs incurred by you in returning the Product to the depot from which it was collected.